coxandrew/habitat/README.md

 ## News Articles

-Create a new article:
+Create a new article using a "slug" for the title.
+The slug will be used as part of the URL and the thumbnail's image name.
+It should be in all lowercase, separated by hyphens.
+For example, if you create an article for the Screaming Eagles raising money for Habitat:

-    $ middleman article ARTICLE_TITLE
+    $ middleman article screaming-eagles -d 2013-09-04

-This will create a file in `source/news/*.html.md`
+This would create a file named in `source/news/2013-09-04-screaming-eagles.html.md`.

-Edit the title in the article's frontmatter:
+Open up the file and edit the title and add the author to the metadata section at the top:

     ---
-    title: Habitat Powhatan to Host its Annual Golf Fundraiser Tournament on October 11, 2013
+    title: Screaming Eagles Raise Over $6000 for Habitat Powhatan
+    date: 2013-04-09 00:00 UTC
     author: Ken Cox
     ---

-The article's date will be grabbed from the filename.

 The article's photo thumbnail must be a jpg with the same name as the file, e.g.:

-    2013-09-14-golf-fundraiser.jpg
+    2013-10-03-article-title-slug.jpg